NoahSaso/NoahSaso/README.md

 # Noah

 Hi!

-I'm interning on the [GitHub Education](https://education.github.com) team as a software engineer this summer.
+I interned on the [GitHub Education](https://education.github.com) team as a software engineer this past summer.

+I like building cool things.